JosephLWW/Dueling-Double-DQN-for-Hockey-Environment/README.md

 # Dueling-Double-DQN-for-Hockey-Environment
 A deep reinforcement learning project implementing a Dueling Double DQN (DDDQN) agent for the Hockey environment (https://github.com/martius-lab/hockey-env/).
-It uses neural networks as function approximators and includes enhancements such as prioritized experience replay, Intrinsic Curiosity Module, and curriculum learning.
+DQN is an Off-Policy RL algorithm that uses neural networks as their function approximation method.
+This implementation includes enhancements such as prioritized experience replay, Intrinsic Curiosity Module, and curriculum learning on top of a dueling and double architecture for DQN.